Carer's Allowance: Conditions

-Residence conditions

 The claimant must have been present in Great Britain for 104 weeks out of the 156 weeks before claiming (two out of the last three years) and pass the habitual residence test.

-Age limits

-You must be over 16 years of age.
+The claimant must be over 16 years of age.

 Excluded groups

 People in full-time education and those who earn more than £196 per week, from employment or self-employment, are not entitled to Carer's Allowance.
 Net earnings are used (after tax, National Insurance Contributions and allowable expenses including half of any pension contributions, work-related expenses such as the cost of a lease car, and up to 100% of care costs).
 Income from occupational pensions and investment income is not considered as earned income, and is not included.

 Amount

 £83.30 per week from April 2025 to April 2026.
 It is taxable and counts as earned income.

 Scotland

 As of September 2018, the Scottish Government's social security agency, Social Security Scotland, makes extra payments to Scottish residents who are in receipt of Carer's Allowance on specific "qualifying dates," known as the Carer's Allowance Supplement.
 This payment is paid twice a year and does not need to be applied for.
-The next payment of £226.20 will be made in December 2019, to claimants who are in receipt of Carer's Allowance on 14 October 2019.
+The first payment was £221.

+In 2023 Scotland replaced Carer's Allowance, with the Scottish specific Carer Support Payment.
+The rollout of this benefit was piloted, with new applicants applying for Carer Support Payment.
+Existing claimant's began to be moved to Carers Support Payment in February 2024 with the change over being made automatically.